ovh/docs/pages/platform/kubernetes-k8s/backup-and-restore-cluster-namespace-and-applications-with-trilio/guide.en-us.md

 </ol>
 If the output looks like above, you successfully backed up the `mysql-qa` Helm release.
 You can go ahead and see how `TrilioVault` stores `Kubernetes` metadata by listing the `TrilioVault S3 Bucket` contents.

-Finally, you can check that the backup is available in the web console as well, by navigating to `Resource Management -> demo-backup-ns -> Backup Plans` (notice that it's in the `Available` state, and that the `mysql-qa` Helm release was backed up in the `Component Details` sub-view)
+Finally, you can check that the backup is available in the web console as well, by navigating to `Backup & Recovery -> Backup Plans` and `Backup & Recovery -> Targets` and select `demo-ns-backup` Namespace from the Top dropdown (notice that it's in the `Available` state, and that the `mysql-qa` Helm release was backed up in the `Component Details` sub-view)

 ### Deleting mysql-qa Helm Release and Resources
 Now, go ahead and simulate a disaster, by intentionally deleting the `mysql-qa` Helm release: